Working with the Weingart Foundation

 For Unrestricted Operating Support grants over $25,000, executive directors from grantee organizations are asked to complete a Grantee Survey and engage in a close-out phone conversation with their Weingart Foundation program officer in lieu of a final report at the end of the grant period, which is typically two years.
 There are no interim reports required for Unrestricted Operating Support (UOS) grants.

-For Expanding Opportunity Fund grants, a brief final report is required at the end of the one-year period.
+For Unrestricted Operating Support grants under $25,000, a brief final narrative report along with the agency’s most recent financial statements is required at the end of the one-year period.

 When we decline LOIs or grant requests, we encourage applicants to call the Foundation for information regarding our decision.
 We strive to be as transparent as possible and can share where an application may simply be outside of our funding guidelines or where it can be strengthened for a more competitive request in the future.